ignaciohrdz/classical-iqa-python/README.md

 ### Blind/Referenceless Image Spatial Quality Evaluator (BRISQUE)

 I have simply taken the [BRISQUE package by rehangua](https://github.com/rehanguha/brisque) and wrapped it to make it work like all my other models.
 This makes it possible to generate BRISQUE features for new datasets and train custom regression models.
+This measure was proposed in [No-Reference Image Quality Assessment in the Spatial Domain (Mittal et al., 2012)](https://live.ece.utexas.edu/research/quality/brisque_journal.pdf).

 ### Focus measures